-Prior to these data insights, Meridian Energy had already looked into hybrid and Plug In Hybrid Electric (PHEV) electric vehicles, but upon review found they had poorer fuel economy, comparable emissions and in the case of PHEV’s, considerably higher capital cost than standard internal combustion engine vehicles.
+Prior to these data insights, Meridian Energy had already looked into hybrid and Plug-In Hybrid Electric (PHEV) electric vehicles, but upon review found they had poorer fuel economy, comparable emissions and in the case of PHEV’s, considerably higher capital cost than standard internal combustion engine vehicles.
 “It’s a poor marketing thing to drive around in a ‘green vehicle’ but know the economics and fit for purpose don’t actually stack up” summarised Nick.

-Looking at the operating costs of the EVs that have since been rolled out to the fleet, Nick states “we’ve managed to remain cost neutral on the initial capital cost, and whilst lowering operating costs across those assets and the cost associated with managing all that, the downtime, and the scheduling in and out.”
+Looking at the operating costs of the EVs that have since been rolled out to the fleet, Nick states “we’ve managed to remain cost-neutral on the initial capital cost, and whilst lowering operating costs across those assets and the cost associated with managing all that, the downtime, and the scheduling in and out.”

 With EVs still in the early adopter stage, the options in the market are still quite constrained.
 Passenger vehicles can largely be replaced, but maintenance and other vehicles don’t have the same breadth of choice for alternatives.
 Nick is keeping a close eye on the market and the new vehicles being released to ensure when an EV alternative arrives he can look at taking action.
 “We’re deploying Nissan e-NV200 vans later in 2017 and into 2018 to cover some of the asset maintenance functions of the business, but if something comes to the market that’s four-wheel drive, in the ute space, then we’ll absolutely look at that.”

 Range anxiety and limitation are a real negative for electric vehicles and something that has limited their uptake.
-For Meridian the average user profile creates opportunity but still doesn’t overcome the fact that some trips would still be at the limits or beyond of the EV.
+For Meridian, the average user profile creates opportunity but still doesn’t overcome the fact that some trips would still be at the limits or beyond of the EV.
 But upon reviewing a number of the routes to more remote regions, Nick has been able to identify charging spots that not only allow the trip to be achieved with an EV, he’s seeing the need to stop and charge vehicles as a positive for the health and safety of the drivers.
 “You can stop for 10-15 minutes, the driver can go to the toilet, grab a coffee and take a break.”
 From a safety perspective, this break is important.
 “I want them to be taking breaks regularly, that’s part of our health and safety and wellbeing framework.”
-With an EV this break is forced, and tracked.
+With an EV this break is forced and tracked.
 Nick highlights the need for “regular reporting and communications of users in traditional internal combustion vehicles.”

 Fitting in with Brand Values

 One of the things Nick highlights when talking about the integration of EVs into Meridian’s fleet is the fit for the brand.
-As the largest 100% renewable energy generator in New Zealand, and an organisation who is committed to finding innovative and effective ways to significantly reduce the country’s emissions, the move to EVs reduces reliance of vehicles using fossil fuels, and minimises the fleet’s carbon emissions.
+As the largest 100% renewable energy generator in New Zealand, and an organisation who is committed to finding innovative and effective ways to significantly reduce the country’s emissions, the move to EVs reduces the reliance of vehicles using fossil fuels and minimises the fleet’s carbon emissions.
 Because of the shift to EVs in the fleet, Meridian Energy reduced their carbon emissions by 2455kg of CO2 in the 2017 calendar year.
 Nick also highlights from a customer and shareholder perspective that the choice to shift to EVs provides positive outcomes from an operating expenditure as well.
 “We have a really good story to tell because we can make (EVs) stack up.
-We’re not charging you on your electricity price just to fund these fancy vehicles, instead they’re actually reducing the costs”.
+We’re not charging you on your electricity price just to fund these fancy vehicles, instead, they’re actually reducing the costs”.

 Looking towards the future